Big & Rich to play Garfield County Fair

 Tickets went on sale on garfieldcountyfair.com at 8 a.m.
 April 15.

 The Garfield County Fair and Rodeo is slated for Aug.
-1-Aug.
-7 at the fairgrounds, at 1001 Railroad Ave. in Rifle.
+1-7 at the fairgrounds, at 1001 Railroad Ave. in Rifle.

 Support Local Journalism